-Not: I am writing to inform you...
+I am writing to inform you...
+Not: I'm writing to inform you...

-D. use the passives
+D: use the passives

 The stocks will be sent next week.
 Not: We will send the stocks next week.

 IV.
 SAY IT!
 Using the expression in Language Box, write this email in a more appropriate style.
 Invent any extra information you need.